bennu/docs.konghq.com/app/_hub/kong-inc/request-termination/index.md

 ---
 name: Request Termination
 publisher: Kong Inc.
+version: 1.0.0

 desc: Terminates all requests with a specific response
 description: |
   This plugin terminates incoming requests with a specified status code and message.
-This allows to (temporarily) stop traffic on a Service or a Route (or the deprecated API entity), or even block a Consumer.
+This allows to (temporarily) stop traffic on a Service or a Route, or even block a Consumer.

 type: plugin
 categories: